 Margaret lived another three years and then died on July 16th, 1898 at the age of fifty.
 She was probably worn out: she’d given birth eleven times, from 1867 to 1888, and was pregnant almost constantly for twenty years.

-James and Annie Creely are the Ur-Creelys: the source of all of us who live in California.
+James and Annie Creely are the Ur-Creelys, the beginnings for most of the California Creelys.
 Only four of their sixteen children had children.
 Today, the family structure resembles an inverted triangle.
 Rather than growing, the family shrank a bit, and today instead of a descendant cohort that outnumbers the preceding generations, we have probably only broken even.

-This reticence includes their social life: the Creelys-McCarty’s didn’t associate too much; didn’t hang out in the Irish-American halls in the South of Market and the Mission District and held themselves aloof from the buzz of Hibernian associationism that was common in the 19th and 20th century in San Francisco.
-I look at lists of Ancient Order of Hibernian pledges, men who wanted the protection of that benevolent society, but no Creely ever appears.
+This reticence includes their social life.
+The Creelys-McCarty’s didn’t hang out in the Irish-American halls in the South of Market and the Mission District and held themselves aloof from the throng of 19th-century Irish societal associations that were so prevalent in San Francisco.
+I look at lists of Ancient Order of Hibernian pledges, men who wanted the protection of that benevolent society, or the Knights of Tara (I’m not sure what they did) but no Creely ever appears.

-But they hob-nobbed with their friends and cronies—and contended with their enemies and foes— with energy and alacrity.
-Because of that, and because newspapers really were social media, the Creely-McCarty’s appear regularly in the pages of Bay Area newspapers: the San Francisco Chronicle, the Daily Alta, the San Francisco Call, and smaller papers, like the Pacific Rural Press.
+But they hob-nobbed with their friends and cronies—and contended with their enemies and foes— with energy.
+My family appear regularly in the pages of the San Francisco Chronicle, the Daily Alta, the San Francisco Call, and smaller papers, like the Pacific Rural Press.
 From the 1850’s on, more than 5,000 stories and advertisements appear.

 There are other, sadder stories that happened later in the century.
-I remember my father’s life-long sorrow over the death of his first cousin, James, who perished in San Leandro in the forties: his friend drove recklessly and, after side-swiping a taxi, plowed into a gas station.
-The gas station exploded and killed James Creely, son of James Creely, grandson of James Creely, and great-grandson of James Creely, the blacksmith who may have arrived in Bolinas on a handsome white horse one May day in 1889.
+I remember my father’s life-long sorrow over the death of his first cousin, James, who perished in San Leandro in the forties because of his friends reckless driving.
+After side-swiping a taxi, he plowed into a gas station, which exploded and killed James Creely, son of James Creely, grandson of James Creely, and great-grandson of James Creely, the blacksmith who may have arrived in Bolinas on a handsome white horse one May day in 1889.

-What I’m saying is this: I know too much.
+I know too much.
 So I made a map.
 This map shows the location of the residences, businesses, and incidents involving the Creely-McCarty family from roughly 1859 to 1920 or so.
-The facts are drawn from family story, city directories and census records, (NOTE: I haven’t been able to find James and Margaret Creely in the 1870 census.)
-Old newspapers, like the Daily Alta, and the San Francisco Call newspapers, have been invaluable sources.
-Also: old maps, which have helped me find streets that no longer exist.
+The facts are drawn from family story, city directories and census records and newspapers, like the Daily Alta, and the San Francisco Call newspapers, Old maps, which have helped me find streets that no longer exist, have also been incredibly useful.

 Maybe we’ll make some history.
 (I certainly try.).
 But in case we don’t, here’s the history we have made.
 All mistakes are mine and hopefully there’s some resemblance to actual persons, all of whom are dead.
 Here’s a link to a page which lists the family members that appear on this map.
 If you want to see birth dates and death dates, please follow this link to Ancestry.com, where that information is recorded.
 If I’ve missed anyone, feel free to fix it yourself.
 (Just ask me for editing permission :-).